Breakthroughs in Engagement, Arts, and Research

-Mercer University will hold its eighth annual Breakthroughs in Engagement, Arts and Research (BEAR) Day and 17th annual Engineering Expo April 5-6, 2018 to showcase outstanding student research and special projects from the College of Liberal Arts, Stetson School of Business and Economics, Townsend School of Music, the School of Engineering, Tift College of Education, and the College of Health Professions.
+Mercer University will hold its ninth annual Breakthroughs in Engagement, Arts and Research (BEAR) Day and 18th annual Engineering Expo April 4-5, 2019 to showcase outstanding student research and special projects from the College of Liberal Arts, Stetson School of Business and Economics, Townsend School of Music, the School of Engineering, Tift College of Education, and the College of Health Professions.

 The festivities begin with poster presentations throughout Heritage Hall in the University Center on Thursday afternoon.